 With all these distractions, it is incredibly difficult to concentrate on anything for very long.
 Something will distract you and that means you will find it very difficult to focus on anything.

-So how to focus and concentrate better?
-How to focus better and produce work that lifts us and takes us closer towards achieving our outcomes?
+So how to focus better?
+How to concentrate and produce work that lifts us and takes us closer towards achieving our outcomes?

 1. Get Used to Turning off Your Devices